 Frequently Asked Questions

-- Can you help me with an appraisal?
+- Can you help me with an appraisal or conservation?

 - Is the Museum available for rental for events such as weddings or meetings?